TenSketch/Prabhat/content/repertoire/our-repertoire.md

 **Dancers:** Group and Solo

 #### **Indu Nee Karedu:**
-&emsp; &emsp; The classical style of Bharatanatyam involves various genres of composition which add to the form’s completeness.
+The classical style of Bharatanatyam involves various genres of composition which add to the form’s completeness.
 Indu Nee Karedu is a Jaavali where the dancer displays her love for the partner in his absence.

 **Concept:** Raghavendra J Prabhat